umasreeram/fraud-detection-page.github.io/README.md

 ### Results & Discussion

+Discuss results of you experiments and which one we ended up selecting, final test AUC from Kaggle?
+(Wendy)

+Overall, the XGBoost model using feature set X_1 has the best AUC score performance (0.9747) amongst all models(Figure X).
+The model is trained on the complete training set and used to predict probabilities of fraudulent transaction in the test set.
+Our test AUC score is satisfactory (0.9353), placing us as one of the top 100 teams out of 6200 submissions if the Kaggle competition is still open.

+Figure X ROC curve of all models
 <img src="ROC.png" width="500"/>

+An interesting observation is that different models are using different set of features for prediction.
+While random forest and LGBM have relatively similar important features, the logistic regression and XGBoost models have considerably different results.
+For instance, V238 is shown as one of the most important feature in XGBoost's model, while this feature is not at all emphasized in other models.
+This indicates a slim possibility for overfitting, however since we have little insights on how Vesta engineered these features, it is difficult to conclude.
+The random forest and LGBM models also use a high number of features for prediction, but each with relatively less importance.

+Figure X Feature importance across models
 <img src="matrix_0_19.png" width="1000"/>

 <img src="matrix_20_39.png" width="1000"/>

 <img src="matrix_40_59.png" width="1000"/>

-Discuss results of you experiments and which one we ended up selecting, final test AUC from Kaggle?
-(Wendy) Overall, the XGBoost model using feature set X_1 has the best AUC score performance (0.9747) amongst all models.
-The model is trained on the complete training set and used to predict probabilities of fraudulent transaction in the test set.
-Our test AUC score is satisfactory (0.9353), placing us as one of the top 100 teams out of 6200 submissions if the Kaggle competition is still open.

 Discuss how Vesta could operationalize this, things to consider from Uma's findings (Uma)